juliaolivieri/COMP_162_2024/lecture15/classwork15.md

 1. **(CW) Classify the variables of the penguins dataset.
 Use `.info()` to help you.**
 1. **(CW) Find summary statistics for each column of the penguins dataset, using the `.describe(include = "all")`  method.**
 1. **(CW) How many penguins of each species are in the datset?**
+1. How many penguins are from each island in the dataset?

 ### Indexing